-The Siguil Hydro Power Plant in Maasim, Sarangani is in the final stages of completion and is anticipated to commence commercial operations in the third quarter of 2024.
-Despite cost mitigating measures implemented during this period, the operating expense ratio has seen a slight increase to 16% from the previous year's 15%.
-However, the operating efficiency of the power plants is projected to remain aligned with the established plans and budgets.
+Despite the implementation of cost-mitigation measures, the operating expense ratio has increased slightly to 16%, up from 13% the previous year.
+Nonetheless, the operating efficiency of the power plants is expected to remain in line with the established plans and budgets.